BonsaiAI/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 `Luminance`.
 This support will be expanded to `Matrix` and `Vector`, among others in the future.

+`Luminance` is a structured type for inputing a matrix of pixels in an Inkling schema.
+If given a small image, as in `Luminance(9, 9)` then likely one convolutional layer will be built.
+In the Breakout example, a larger image of `Luminance( 84, 336)` will cause the AI Engine to build multiple layers and stack them to aggressively reduce the dimensionality of the output and could also be read as `Luminance(84, 84, 4)` for 4 layers of an 84x84 image.
+You can configure these convolutional layers and filters yourself by using the advanced [algorithm clause][6].

 ###### Constrained Types and Range Expressions

 ```inkling--code